tianrui-qi/SCOS-BP/config/experiment/b/README.md

 Since previous bias split not good enough, we not sure if this bad performance is because of model or becuase of data.
-So, now with split02, each subject's samples appear in both train and valid set.
+So, now with split02, each measurement's samples appear in both train and valid set.
 There is no bias in data split.
 We expect the model's train and valid loss of regression perform similarly.
 To do so, we first pretrain the model with only reconstruction task.
 We do not use contrastive task to reduce complexity and control variables.